ghik/silencer/README.md

 ### Using `@nowarn`

-Scala 2.13.2 introduced [configurable warnings]() using `-Wconf` compiler option and `@scala.annotation.nowarn`. annotation.
-For Scala 2.11 and 2.12, you can use [scala-collection-compat](https://github.com/scala/scala-collection-compat) to have this annotation on your classpath.
+Scala 2.13.2 introduced [configurable warnings](https://github.com/scala/scala/pull/8373) using `-Wconf` compiler option and `@scala.annotation.nowarn`. annotation.
+For Scala 2.11 and 2.12, this annotation is provided by the [scala-collection-compat](https://github.com/scala/scala-collection-compat) library and interpreted by the `silencer` plugin.

+**NOTE**: `@nowarn` in Scala 2.13.2 supports various fine-grained filters (e.g. warning category, message patttern, etc.).
+Silencer only supports the `msg=<pattern>` filter - all other filters simply suppress everything, as if there were no filters specified.

 ### Detecting unused annotations